 When you put points into everything, you are a master at nothing, so in the beginning, you really want to focus on 2-3 main stats that you want to invest in.
 While it’s easy to think about where you want to be in the future, you have to focus on the strengths of your current build and work with what you have at that point in time.

-For instance, if you are strength build, you really need to focus on vigor and strength with some points also allocated into endurance, which increases your equip load and stamina.
-If you are an intelligence build, on the other hand, you'll need a lot of points in intelligence as well as mind, which increases your FP (mana).
-Vigor is a stat I always invest in no matter the type of build I'm doing, so I'd recommend Vigor here as well.
-That beings said, the stats you'll want to allocate points into depend on the type of build you are doing.
+For instance, if you are strength build, you really need to focus on vigor and strength with some points also allocated to endurance, which increases your equip load and stamina.
+If you are an intelligence build, on the other hand, you’ll need a lot of points in intelligence as well as mind, which increases your FP (mana).
+Vigor is a stat I always invest in no matter the type of build I’m doing, so I’d recommend Vigor here as well.
+That being said, the stats you’ll want to allocate points to depend on the type of build you are doing.

 In the beginning, you’ll want to focus on the main stats you want to invest in.
 When you spend points in other areas that don’t benefit your class or playstyle as much, those points are wasted.

 When you head into your inventory or equipment, you can select an option that allows you to view more about an item.
 In item descriptions, there may be a clue about an item and information on how it can be used to unlock new regions, help you with puzzles, etc., but they also reveal details about items, particularly weapons, armor, and talismans, including their buffs and special effects.
 In addition, some item descriptions give you more insight into Elden Ring’s lore.